 Fe had a cuddle with one of Peter's lambs, she was so cosy and so warm.
 The world record for sheering is 866 one year olds in an 8 hour day (so that's one every 37.2 seconds!).
 18 years ago NZ used to have 80 million sheep.
 That figure has dropped to 32 million.
 Many farmers are finding it tough and selling up to vineyards or golf clubs etc.

 Sperm whales frequent this coast in greater numbers than anywhere else on earth!
 They are the largest toothed mammal and can grow up to 60ft in length and 70 tons in weight.
 They are found here because of Kaikoura's huge deep underwater canyon.
 Lying hidden just offshore, the 2km deep Kaikoura Canyon is one of the world's great undersea wonders.
 Two strong sea currents converge in this enormous trench and draw vast quantities of plant and animal nutrients to the surface in a great upwelling.
-This is the catalyst for a population explosion of small fish and crustaceans that in turn attract an astounding food chain of larger marine life, the most famous being the giant sperm and southern right sperm whales, bottlenose, common and dusky dolphins, wandering albatross and fur seals.
+This is the catalyst for a population explosion of small fish and crustaceans that in turn attract an astounding food chain of larger marine life, the most famous being the giant sperm and southern right sperm whales, bottlenose, common and dusky dolphins, wandering albatross and fur seals.very successful whaling station within the bay.
+Wisely he knew full well that this catch wasn't a sustainable one so he also set up a sheep farm on the peninsula.

 As Kaikoura was a pretty small town we booked the only tour option available which runs out of Kaikoura to the deep Kaikoura canyon.
 After a lecture on safety which seemed to strongly lean to the sales of seasickness pills we climbed onboard oblivious of what was to come.